Typhon64/typhon64.github.io/README.md

-#
-The site was created by **Typhon** using AI tools like Cursor, Gemini, and Grok.
+The site was created by Typhon using AI tools such as Cursor, Gemini, and Grok.
-Main theme idea and owner: **Typhon64**
+Main theme concept and ownership: Typhon64

-The 404 page was made by **vmfunc**.
+The 404 page was developed by vmfunc.
 Thanks to vmfunc.
 Visit: https://vmfunc.gg • https://github.com/vmfunc

----

-⚠️ **Notice**
+⚠️ Notice

-This software is **not welcomed to be used, shared, modified, or deployed without the author’s permission.**
+This software is not authorized to be used, shared, modified, or deployed without the explicit permission of the author.

-Any use, adaptation, or sharing of this project — even partially — without permission is unauthorized.
+Any use, adaptation, or distribution of this project — even partially — without permission is unauthorized.

-Forking, using, or adding this code to other projects without permission is also not welcomed.
+Forking, using, or incorporating this code into other projects without prior approval is also not permitted.

-To get permission, contact the author via this Session ID:
+To request permission, contact the author via this Session ID:
 🌐 https://getsession.org/
 0500d49ca2b7d6e4149e53e8eba080f0b3795af952810f19bc21882121a7a4e760